edespino/cloudberry-site/docs/sql-stmts/create-table.md

 To create a table, you must have `USAGE` privilege on all column types or the type in the `OF` clause, respectively.

-If you specify a schema name, Cloudberry Database creates the table in the specified schema.
-Otherwise Cloudberry Database creates the table in the current schema.
+If you specify a schema name, Apache Cloudberry creates the table in the specified schema.
+Otherwise Apache Cloudberry creates the table in the current schema.
 Temporary tables exist in a special schema, so you cannot specify a schema name when creating a temporary table.
 The name of the table must be distinct from the name of any other table, external table, sequence, index, view, or foreign table in the same schema.

 `CREATE TABLE` also automatically creates a data type that represents the composite type corresponding to one row of the table.
 Therefore, tables cannot have the same name as any existing data type in the same schema.

 The optional constraint clauses specify conditions that new or updated rows must satisfy for an insert or update operation to succeed.
 A constraint is an SQL object that helps define the set of valid values in the table in various ways.

-Cloudberry Database accepts, but does not enforce, referential integrity (foreign key) constraints.
+Apache Cloudberry accepts, but does not enforce, referential integrity (foreign key) constraints.
 The information is retained in the system catalogs but is otherwise ignored.

 You can define two types of constraints: table constraints and column constraints.
 A column constraint is defined as part of a column definition.
 A table constraint definition is not tied to a particular column, and it can encompass more than one column.
 Every column constraint can also be written as a table constraint; a column constraint is only a notational convenience for use when the constraint only affects one column.

-When creating a table, you specify an additional clause to declare the Cloudberry Database distribution policy.
-If a `DISTRIBUTED BY`, `DISTRIBUTED RANDOMLY`, or `DISTRIBUTED REPLICATED` clause is not supplied, then Cloudberry Database assigns a hash distribution policy to the table using either the `PRIMARY KEY` (if the table has one) or the first column of the table as the distribution key.
-Columns of geometric or user-defined data types are not eligible to be a Cloudberry Database distribution key column.
+When creating a table, you specify an additional clause to declare the Apache Cloudberry distribution policy.
+If a `DISTRIBUTED BY`, `DISTRIBUTED RANDOMLY`, or `DISTRIBUTED REPLICATED` clause is not supplied, then Apache Cloudberry assigns a hash distribution policy to the table using either the `PRIMARY KEY` (if the table has one) or the first column of the table as the distribution key.
+Columns of geometric or user-defined data types are not eligible to be a Apache Cloudberry distribution key column.
 If a table does not have a column of an eligible data type, the rows are distributed based on a random distribution.
-To ensure an even distribution of data in your Cloudberry Database system, you want to choose a distribution key that is unique for each record, or if that is not possible, then choose `DISTRIBUTED RANDOMLY`.
+To ensure an even distribution of data in your Apache Cloudberry system, you want to choose a distribution key that is unique for each record, or if that is not possible, then choose `DISTRIBUTED RANDOMLY`.

-If you supply the `DISTRIBUTED REPLICATED` clause, Cloudberry Database distributes all rows of the table to all segments in the Cloudberry Database system.
+If you supply the `DISTRIBUTED REPLICATED` clause, Apache Cloudberry distributes all rows of the table to all segments in the Apache Cloudberry system.
 You can use this option in cases where user-defined functions must run on the segments, and the functions require access to all rows of the table.
 Replicated functions can also be used to improve query performance by preventing broadcast motions for the table.
 The `DISTRIBUTED REPLICATED` clause cannot be used with the `PARTITION` clauses or the `INHERITS` clause.
 A replicated table also cannot be inherited by another table.
 The hidden system columns (`ctid`, `cmin`, `cmax`, `xmin`, `xmax`, and `gp_segment_id`) cannot be referenced in user queries on replicated tables because they have no single, unambiguous value.
-Cloudberry Database returns a `column does not exist` error for the query.
+Apache Cloudberry returns a `column does not exist` error for the query.

 The `PARTITION BY` and `PARTITION OF` clauses allow you to divide the table into multiple sub-tables (or parts) that, taken together, make up the parent table and share its schema.